maartjeth/summarization_with_graphical_elements/README.md

 [WIP]

 We will publish the code of our work on summarization with graphical elements in this repository.
-In the meantine, if you have any questions about our work, please contact me at m.a.terhoeve@uva.nl.
+In the meantime, if you have any questions about our work, please contact me at m.a.terhoeve@uva.nl.